Mallet1/data-vis-semester-project/reports/report_part3.md

 All visualizations can be reproduced by:
 1. Installing dependencies: `pip install -r requirements.txt`
-2. Opening `viz_part3.ipynb` in Jupyter Notebook or JupyterLab
+2. Opening `notebooks/viz_part3.ipynb` in Jupyter Notebook or JupyterLab
 3. Running all cells (Cell → Run All)

 The notebook contains all code and outputs in one file.
-For static versions, see `viz/` directory.
+Generated visualizations are saved to `outputs/` directory.